knockoph/blocktime-node/README.md

   * is managed by systemd as `bitcoind.service`
   * cookie file is generated at `/var/lib/bitcoind/.cookie`
   * config file is stored at `/etc/bitcoin/bitcoin.conf`
-* nginx is used as reverse proxy
+* nginx is installed and can be used as reverse proxy

 Build and install `blocktime-node` and `blocktime-node-notify` commands: